 Washing your car is about more than a fresh start

 Giving your car a scrub-down once you know your shipping date makes it easier to inspect it.
-You need to do a thorough inspection before shipping your car across country (logging every scratch, ding, dent, and marking on paper and in photos) so you have the information you need to file a claim if your vehicle does arrive with damage.
+You need to do a thorough inspection before shipping your car across the country (logging every scratch, ding, dent, and marking on paper and in photos) so you have the information you need to file a claim if your vehicle does arrive with damage.
 Inspecting your car will also give you a degree of peace of mind because you’ll know for sure that the scratch you suddenly notice when your car is delivered was already there — or not.

 Your car model matters in more ways than one

 Don’t be surprised when your auto transport company asks you for lots of details about your vehicle.
 Truckers who ship cars across country need to know everything they can about yours so they can determine the best place for it on the carrier.
-In some cases, your car may be transported with vehicles that are a similar shape and size.
+In some cases, your car may be transported with vehicles that are of similar shape and size.
 But if you’ve made extensive modifications to your car, you may discover that your transportation options are more limited or you’ll need to pay more.
 Know that truckers think carefully about vehicle placement during shipping and will always put your car in the best possible spot.

 What you need to know about insurance

 It’s rare that vehicles are damaged during cross-country shipping but accidents can happen.
 Make sure that your transportation service has up-to-date insurance — you can even ask for a paper copy and ask them to walk you through what’s covered by their policy.
-It’s also a good idea to get in touch with your auto insurance company to double check that your vehicle will be covered during its journey.
-Some policies won’t cover shipping a car across country as part of the standard policy, but will add temporary shipping insurance to the policy once you have booked transport.
+It’s also a good idea to get in touch with your auto insurance company to double-check that your vehicle will be covered during its journey.
+Some policies won’t cover shipping a car across the country as part of the standard policy but will add temporary shipping insurance to the policy once you have booked transport.
 While it may be possible to find the information you need online, the best thing you can do is speak directly to a representative of your insurance company who can answer your questions.